 PSY 499.
-RESEARCH 1-4 sh
+RESEARCH

 In collaboration with a psychology faculty member, students undertake an empirical or theoretical study of a topic in psychology.
 Research projects may include a review of the relevant research literature, data collection and analysis, and a presentation or report when the study is completed.
 Prerequisites: PSY 111, 201 and permission of instructor.
 A completed research proposal form completed by the student in conjunction with the faculty member is required for registration.
 Students may register for one to four hours of credit per semester and may register for more than one semester of research for a total of eight hours of research credit toward the major.
+Prerequisite: approval from faculty sponsor and department chair.
 Offered fall, winter and spring.